About

 Education

-• M.S., Criminal Justice
+• M.S., Criminal Justice Administration — Tiffin University (Magna cum Laude)

 Academic Positions

-• Full Professor, University of New Haven
+• Full Professor, University of New Haven (2021–present)

-• Director, M.S. in Criminal Justice Program
+• Director, M.S. in Criminal Justice Program (2020–present)

-• Former Department Chair, Criminal Justice
+• Former Department Chair, Criminal Justice (2017–2020)

-• Retired Chief of Police, Connecticut
+• Chief of Police, Branford Police Department (2005–2011)

 Scholarly Output

-• Numerous peer-reviewed journal articles
+• 11 peer-reviewed journal articles